EliseCoopman/methylmap/README.md

 Such a table can be generated using the multiparsetable.py script, that supports the following input possibilities:
 - BAM/CRAM files with MM and ML tags.

 - files from nanopolish (as processed by calculate_methylation_frequency.py).
 The methylation calls can additionally be phased using the available scripts in the "scripts" folder.
-Use --files input option.

 ### MORE INFORMATION